Crunchiest-Leaf/farming_trial/src/main/resources/README.md

 potionManager.registerCustomPotion("Potion of Harvesting", "POTION_OF_HARVESTING", true, 2);
 ```

-These lines register the "Potion of Growth" and the "Potion of Harvesting" with their respective functionalities.
+These lines register the "Potion of Growth" and the "Potion of Harvesting" with their respective Keys,
+so that they can be utilised by event listeners, to add functionality.
 Adjust the parameters as needed to create and customize new potions.

 ---